How to Install macOS Big Sur 11 in VirtualBox on Windows 10

 Step 16

-After making the necessary settings to install the Mac operating system on VirtualBox, run the virtual machine and complete the installation process as if you were installing on a physical Mac.
+Once you’ve done all the setup to install the Mac OS on VirtualBox, start the virtual PC and complete the installation, just like you would on an honest Mac.

 Step 1